-The Bank will continue to focus on delivering word-class client loyalty and growth; a winning culture driven by alignment, empowerment and recognition; digital capabilities for speed, efficiency and scale; simplifying work and eliminating complexity; and superior management of risk and capital performance.
+The Bank continues to focus on delivering word-class client loyalty and growth powered by One Client strategy bringing a full suite of products, services and advice to our clients; a winning culture driven by alignment, empowerment and recognition; digital capabilities for speed, scale and the elimination of complexity; being our clients' lead partner in the transition to a net zero world including sustainable financing and responsible investing; and superior management of risk, capital and funding performance.

-BMO's Canadian P&C banking business is one of the top five in Canada in all core product areas, providing a full range of lending, deposit and treasury management products and services to eight million customers.
-Canadian P&C continues to focus on strengthening customer loyalty in order to generate growth in a competitive environment, as well as increasing digital capabilities to augment the customer experience.
-Personal Banking provides customers with a wide range of products and services, including chequing and savings accounts, credit cards, mortgages, personal loans, small business lending and everyday financial and investment advice.
-The Bank's employees are focused on providing exceptional service to all of our customers in every interaction and helping them make real financial progress.
+BMO's Canadian P&C banking business provides a full range of lending, deposit and treasury management products and services to nearly eight million customers.
+Canadian P&C continues to focus on strengthening customer loyalty to generate growth in a competitive environment, as well as increasing digital capabilities to augment the customer experience.
+Canadian P&C's award-winning1 Personal and Business Banking provides customers with a wide range of products and services, including deposits, home lending, consumer credit, small business lending, credit cards, cash management, everyday financial and investment advice, and other banking services, with an overall focus on providing customers with an exceptional experience in every interaction and helping them make real financial progress.

-Canadian P&C's award winning1 commercial bank possesses a strong competitive position in commercial lending, with a number two market share for business loans of up to \$25 million.
-Commercial Banking provides clients with a broad suite of commercial products and services, including business deposit accounts, commercial credit cards, business loans and commercial mortgages, cash management solutions, foreign exchange and specialized banking programs.
-The Bank's Commercial bankers partner with clients to help them grow and manage their business.
+Canadian P&C's award winning commercial bank possesses a strong competitive position in commercial lending, with a number two market share for business loans from \$1 million.
+Commercial Banking provides clients with a comprehensive range of commercial products and services, including a variety of financing options and treasury and payment solutions, as well as risk management products.
+Our commercial bankers partner with clients to anticipate their financial needs, and share expertise and knowledge to help them manage and grow their businesses.

-In Canada, BMO Wealth Management competes with domestic banks, insurance companies, trust companies, global private banks, investment counselling firms, and mutual fund companies.
+In Canada, BMO Wealth Management competes with domestic banks, insurance companies, trust companies, global private banks, investment counselling and advisory firms, and investment fund and asset management companies, among others.
 BMO Wealth Management's Canadian businesses have strong brand recognition and market position.
-BMO Private Wealth provides full-service investing, award-winning private banking2 and wealth advisory services to high net worth and ultra-high net worth clients, leveraging individualized financial planning and advice-based solutions.
+BMO Private Wealth provides full-service investing, award-winning private banking3 and wealth advisory services to high net worth and ultra-high net worth clients, leveraging individualized financial planning and advice-based solutions.
 BMO InvestorLine provides a range of digital investment services that compete effectively with online brokerages and digital advice providers.
 BMO Insurance competes with Canadian insurance companies in providing individual life and annuity products as well as pension de-risking solutions.
-In the United States, BMO Wealth Management competes primarily in U.S. personal wealth and advisory services, with a strategic presence in the States of Illinois and Wisconsin and in select high-growth wealth markets across the country.
+In the United States, BMO Wealth Management competes primarily in U.S. personal wealth and advisory services, with a strategic presence in the States of Illinois, Wisconsin and California and in select high-growth wealth markets across the country.
 BMO Global Asset Management provides investment management products and services to institutional, retail and high net worth investors, offering a range of innovative, client-focused solutions and strategies to help clients meet their investment objectives.

 BMO Capital Markets operates in a highly competitive environment and its businesses face a diverse range of competitors.
-With approximately 2,600 professionals in 32 locations around the world, including 18 offices in North America, BMO Capital Markets works proactively with clients, aiming to be their valued financial partner - leveraging people, innovative solutions, and capital to help them achieve their goals.
+With approximately 2,700 professionals in 33 locations around the world, BMO Capital Markets works proactively with clients, aiming to be their valued financial partner - leveraging people, innovative solutions, and capital to help them achieve their goals.
 BMO Capital Markets' success is based on a highly integrated, client-focused North American capital markets business with a well-diversified platform and business mix - by sector, geography, product and currency.
 This includes a strong, scalable and relevant U.S. business, and strong risk management and regulatory compliance practices.